telerik/winforms-docs/cloud-integration/azure/cognitive-services/image-analysis.md

 ## Step 4: Add the Code Behind

-First as the following variables to the form:
+First add the following variables to the form:

 ````C#
 private static string subscriptionKey = "your own code";